deanjgoldman/deanjgoldman.github.io/_posts/2020-04-07-Understanding-SECOND.markdown

 ![SECOND Middle](/assets/images/Understanding_SECOND/SECOND_middle.png)

 The pink box in the diagram is an enlarged representation of a single voxel, we'll assume its non-empty.
 For that pink box, it contains $$C$$, that voxel's feature extraction from the VFE layer.
-The middle extractor collapses the Z-dimension down to eventually form a birds-eye-view of the space, resulting in a shape $$(n, H, W, (C * D))$$ where n is the batch size, and $$C * D$$ is size of the new voxel features within the downsampled z-dimension.
+The middle extractor collapses the Z-dimension down to eventually form a birds-eye-view of the space, resulting in a shape $$(N, (C * D), H, W)$$ where n is the batch size, and $$C * D$$ is size of the new voxel features within the downsampled z-dimension.